xxxserxxx/fyne/README.md

 We are now working towards 1.3 which will add data binding and some more advanced widgets such as tables and lists.

+## About this fork

+I maintain this for my own code changes which may (or may not) be accepted upstream.
+Among these are:

+- A `lib-version` command on the `fyne` tool, which tells you which version of the `fyne` library is being used by a project.
+This should be the same as information in `go.mod`, but this provides a programmatic verification by using the Go packaging API.

 # Prerequisites

 To develop apps using Fyne you will need Go version 1.12 or later, a C compiler and your system's development tools.